cmaureir/progra-alma/lectures/week6/lecture22.rst

-* Create a class called ``Data`` which provide an attribute called *numbers* and two methods, an *average* method, and a *standar deviation* method.
+* Create a class called ``Data`` which provide an attribute called *numbers* and two methods, an *average* method, and a *standard deviation* method.

-  The idea is when the method *standar deviation* start the calculus, use the *average* method.
+  The idea is when the method *standard deviation* start the calculus, use the *average* method.

   You can develop a method to  add some numbers to the attribute.

-  Remember that the standar deviation of a sample is defined by:
+  Remember that the standard deviation of a sample is defined by:

   .. math::